 This is one of three thank-you letters that Kathleen dutifully wrote all on the same day: one to Alma, one to Eva, and one to Mama Margaret.
-The ones to Eva and to Mama Margaret are quite similar, but the one to Alma is a little different - possibly because Mama Margaret and Alma would both have in South Hadley, and possibly because Alma had just been on a visit to Will and Kathleen.
+The ones to Eva and to Mama Margaret are quite similar, but the one to Alma is a little different - possibly because Mama Margaret and Alma would both have been in South Hadley, and possibly because Alma had just been on a visit to Will and Kathleen.

-2201, Nelson Ave,
+2201, Nelson Ave, Mt.
+Auburn, Cincinnati, Ohio.
+August 21

 My dear Mother,